cartridge-gg/ui-native/MIGRATION_STRATEGY.md

 11. **Verify Configuration**: Ensure NativeWind setup matches UI library configuration
 12. **Use Subpath Imports**: Replace relative imports like `@/utils` with subpath imports like `#utils` for proper React Native path resolution
 13. **Avoid forwardRef in React 19**: Since React 19 treats refs as regular props, do not use forwardRef when creating new components - use direct ref props instead
+14. **Remove displayName**: Do not include `displayName` assignments on components - these are not needed in the migration and should be removed
+15. **Prefer Function Declarations**: Use function declarations (`function Component()`) instead of const assignments (`const Component = () =>`) unless the component needs to be wrapped with `memo` or other higher-order components
-14. **Keep Storybook Titles Consistent**: Always use the exact same story title from the UI version (e.g., "Primitives/Icons" not "Components/Icons") to maintain consistency and proper categorization
+16. **Keep Storybook Titles Consistent**: Always use the exact same story title from the UI version (e.g., "Primitives/Icons" not "Components/Icons") to maintain consistency and proper categorization
-15. **Use Kebab-Case for File Names**: All new files must use kebab-case naming (e.g., `achievement-card.tsx`, `button-group.tsx`) to maintain consistency across the codebase
+17. **Use lower-kebab-case for File Names**: All new files must use kebab-case naming (e.g., `achievement-card.tsx`, `button-group.tsx`) to maintain consistency across the codebase

 ## Conclusion